stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You set a creature alight with fire that can spread to others.*

 Make a melee evocation attack against a target you can see within range.
-On a hit, the target ignites in a violent burst of flame, dealing 1d6 + your spellcasting ability modifier fire damage and setting the target on fire.
+On a hit, the target ignites in a violent burst of flame, dealing 2d6 + your spellcasting ability modifier fire damage and setting the target on fire.
 On your next turn, make an evocation attack vs the Dexterity defence of all creatures adjacent to the original target.
-On a hit, they take 1d6 fire damage.
+On a hit, they also take 2d6 fire damage.

 ## Word of Radiance
 *Evocation Cantrip*<br>